UTAT-UAS/dev_env/README.md

 *Gazebo seems unable to use integrated GPUs however, and dedicated GPU setup has not been tested

-Recommended at least ~15GB of free space (more is better).
+Recommended at least ~30GB of free space (more is better).
-- Container is about ~12GB (it takes a lot of packages to run this stuff).
+- Container is about ~23GB (it takes a lot of packages to run this stuff).
-- Extra 3GB for the container storage, files, caching, logs, etc.
+- Extra 2GB for the container storage, files, caching, logs, etc.
-- With GPU accelerated PyTorch ~25GB of free space is required
+- ~5GB for build artifacts, cache, etc.

 Assuming you have Docker and VSCode already installed.
 (For Windows Docker should be installed via WSL in order for X11 apps to work) (For Linux rootless Docker will not work as the workspace ownership will be weird)